 Meet The Team

-Very Polite is led by three unique creatives from very different backgrounds, who came together to create an integrated agency with the purpose to help other businesses thrive and do big things.
+Very Polite is led by two unique creatives from very different backgrounds, who came together to create an integrated agency with the purpose to help other businesses thrive and do big things.
 They are purposely selective, choosing to work with brands that are a fit, both culturally and creatively.
 This approach allows the partners to be intimately involved in each account, contributing their diverse skillsets to each unique client and project.
-Each partner guides the various departments from photography to graphic design and PR so the teams can fully immerse into the client’s brand and culture.
+Each partner guides the various departments from creative executions to PR so the teams can fully immerse into the client’s brand and culture.
 Without further ado, Meet the Partners.

 Andrea Mestrovic